Qalʽeh-ye Panjeh

 Qaleh-ye Panjeh (قلعه پنجه), also written Qila-e Panjeh and Kala Panja, is a village in Wakhan, Badakhshan Province in north-eastern Afghanistan.
 It lies on the Panj River, near the confluence of the Wakhan River and the Pamir River.

 Qaleh-ye Panjeh was once the capital of the Mirdom of Wakhan.
-Near the village is the former hunting lodge of Zahir Shah, the last king of Afghanistan.
-The village also contains the holy shrine of Panja Shah.
+The former hunting lodge of Zahir Shah, the last king of Afghanistan is near the village.
+The village also contains the shrine of Panja Shah.

 The village is inhabited by Wakhi people.
-The population of the village (2003) is 640.
+The population of the village in 2003 was 640.

-In July 2021 the village was captured by the Taliban.
+In July 2021, the village was captured during the Taliban offensive.